 10 Ways to Get Fined or Arrested in Thailand

-It's most likely that no one wants to get fined or put behind the bars when they could have spent a carefree holiday in the paradise-like Thailand, which is known to be an open-minded country.
+It's most likely that no one wants to get fined or put behind bars when they could have spent a carefree holiday in paradise-like Thailand, which is known to be an open-minded country.
 Mind that even though the people there are easy on social gaffes, the local authorities take them seriously.
-There are also activities that we take for granted are actually heavily policed in Thailand.
+There are also activities that we take for granted that are actually heavily policed in Thailand.
 But chill, savvy travelers will be just fine.
-To save the hassle, we have rounded up 10 things which are well worth getting aware of when traveling to Thailand
+To save the hassle, we have rounded up 10 things that are well worth becoming aware of when traveling to Thailand.

 Thailand liquors and alcoholic beverageDon't get tipsy at the wrong time.
 Always check the time when you want to order an alcoholic drink!

-Posting on social media – When other countries are lenient on your social media activities, the Thai authority has taken a further step.
-Since 2017, Thai police has been closely monitoring social media posts that display logos or brands of alcoholic products as such action would encourage people to consume alcohol directly or indirectly.
+Posting on Social Media – When other countries are lenient on your social media activities, the Thai authority has taken a further step.
+Since 2017, Thai police have been closely monitoring social media posts that display logos or brands of alcoholic products as such action would encourage people to consume alcohol directly or indirectly.
 A fine up to 1,500 USD can be issued for a single selfie with a bottle of Chang!

 Pigeons on the squareFeel like feeding those poor creatures?
 You may want to think twice now.